---

 Starting from a simple sequence of two statements (potentially three

-is added) we have explored a number of techniques
+if yarn install is added) we have explored a number of techniques

 involving ordering, splitting, staging, and caching of statements